Benifex

 Why do we need a search?

-We ran a series of … user interviews to understand what the current pain points were, focussing on information discoverability across the product suite.
-Some of the key findings included:
+We ran a series of 8 user interviews to understand what the current pain points were, focussing on information discoverability across the product suite.

 Navigation difficulty